dianaKllnd/Understanding-Eye-Movements-Seminar/README.md

 Please note that identical versions are available in both German and English.

 Materials for the hands-on introduction to the practical Understanding Eye Movements Seminar.
-This immersive, interactive program targets first- to second-year BA psychology students and covers the essentials of analyzing and presenting eye-tracking results.
+This interactive program targets first- to second-year BA psychology students and covers the essentials of analyzing and presenting eye-tracking results.
 Through hands-on exercises and basic programming with Jupyter notebooks, participants will gain the skills to execute and present their own research projects.
 The course blends structured learning with